Servicing Lancaster, PA for over 25 years

 Today a larger portion of the agricultural business is livestock farming.
 Dairy farming and poultry/egg farming each make more than $250 million annually, and beef cattle and swine each make about $90 million.
 In total, livestock accounts for almost 90% of Lancaster’s agricultural revenues.
 (Much of the crop farming that still occurs may be to support the family or livestock, on family-run farms, so this may not be counted in the area’s GDP.)

-The number of farms and commercial painting have been increasing over the last two decades, with 5,657 farms counted in the most recent Agricultural Census (performed every five years by the Department of Agriculture) in 2012.
+The number of farms have been increasing over the last two decades, with 5,657 farms counted in the most recent Agricultural Census (performed every five years by the Department of Agriculture) in 2012.
 Much of the farming is small, family-run operations – including those owned by the Amish.
 However, about one-fourth of the county is “effective agricultural zoning” or “agricultural protection zoning” that requires farms of 20 acres or more and routine maintenance from commercial painting contractors or epoxy flooring contractors.
 This type of zoning can also restrict the types of construction which can be done on properties to buildings used for agricultural purposes.

-The agriculture industry accounts for nearly $1 billion in revenue directly each year, but other industries also benefit – particularly the manufacturing industry, in which food processing revenue is counted.
+The agriculture industry accounts for nearly $1 billion in revenue directly each year, but other Lancaster industries also benefit – particularly the manufacturing industry, in which food processing revenue is counted.